ThatQuiz Test Library Take this test now

 C) the government alone

-D) both the buyers and the government
+D) the buyers alone

 • 30.
 One indicator of the low level of cap ital formation in developing countries is ___________ .

-C) low per capita income
+A) low per capita income

 D) high rate of household savings